 Not as much as you’d think!
-The entry-level Roland TD-1K V-Drums kit is AUS$799, and the V-Drums range stops off at various price-points before topping out with the flagship Roland TD-50KV V-Drums kit.
+The entry-level Roland TD-1K V-Drums kit is AUD$799, and the V-Drums range stops off at various price-points before topping out with the flagship Roland TD-50KVX V-Drums kit at AUD$12999.

-You don’t need Grohl-sized royalties to get involved!
+You don’t need Grohl-sized royalties to get started with V-Drums.